jmyounker/harpoon/harpoon-scheduler/README.md

 2. It decouples intent from action, which allows us to more easily reason about each individual part of the scheduling workflow.

+Note that the registry represents only what the scheduler is responsible for, and not necessarily the complete state of the candidate agents.

 ### Transformer

 The intermediary between our desired/logical state, as represented by the